ShreyasK412/35L-Final-Project/README.md

 # 35L-Final-Project

-Created by: Shreyas Kamath, Gabriel Weisiger
+Created by: Shreyas Kamath, Gabriel Weisiger,
 Joe Shiller, Antonio Cosio, and Matt Yeung

 Application was built using the MERN stack.